By Larry Gentry, President and CEO, cStor

 Hybrid Solutions

-Along with the choice of a completely in-house 24×7 SOC or an outsourced SOCaaS, organizations can opt for a hybrid solution.
-In some cases, cStor clients elect to in-source these functions during normal business hours, and then utilize a managed service model after hours and on weekends.
+Along with the choice of an entirely in-house 24×7 SOC or an outsourced SOCaaS, organizations can opt for a hybrid solution.
+In some cases, clients elect to in-source these functions during regular business hours and then utilize a managed service model after hours and on weekends.
 This helps ensure a cohesive plan is operational around the clock.

 Other organizations are utilizing SOCaaS to do the logging for compliance purposes.
-The information is then shared with internal security teams to provide a comprehensive set of analyzed reports and alerts to the organization for ongoing analysis and remediation.
+The information is then shared with internal security teams to provide the organization with a comprehensive set of analyzed reports and alerts for ongoing analysis and remediation.

 While the market and landscape for SOCaaS continue to evolve, this emerging approach provides an alternative to doing it on your own.
 It is proving to deliver the protection organizations need more efficiently and affordably.
-This is precisely why cStor has partnered with several different industry-leading companies and uses one of them to provide SOCaaS to cStor internal employees, to offer a comprehensive SOCaaS solution to help ensure our clients get the 24×7 managed SOC they need to protect their business-critical data and infrastructure.
+This is precisely why we offer a comprehensive SOCaaS solution to help ensure our clients get the 24×7 managed SOC they need to protect their business-critical data and infrastructure.